We may receive a commission on purchases made from links.

 "We did not close our deal with Mark Cuban," Stolar told A Nibble of Business.
 "We learned a great deal from engaging with his business team during the negotiations though.
 The experience of briefly working with them made us wiser about retail relations, due diligence and product quality."
 Despite releasing their Shark back into the water, Unshrinkit was successful without the TV investors.

-Unshrinkit is still in business
+Is Unshrinkit still in business?

-Unshrinkit is making money one bottle of wool stretcher at a time.
+Unshrinkit started making money one bottle of wool stretcher at a time.
 The business' annual revenue is close to $2 million.
 There doesn't seem to be any reason for the company to slow down, especially since there will always be wool socks and scarves miniaturized in the wash.
 The close to 13 million views on TikTok's "how to unshrink wool" search is proof of that.

-After appearing on "Shark Tank," Unshrinkit has gotten new leadership, too.
+After appearing on "Shark Tank," Unshrinkit got new leadership, too.
 Nate Barbera left the enterprise in 2016 for the consulting firm McKinsey & Company.
 Since June 2022, he has been the CEO of the NIL collective Florida Victorious.
 Desirée Stolar remained the CEO of Unshrinkit until she sold it to a Boston e-commerce firm in 2019.
 As of June 2023, she is the Executive Vice President of Hill+Knowlton Strategies, an international communications consultancy.